 6.1g PSH &amp; RRH : At least 20% of adults increased earned income.

 (SP) Benchmark 20%.

+-

 [CoC-APR 19a1, 19a2]

 Reviewer Notes:

 <10% 0

-10-15% 3 -
+10-15% 3

-16-19% 5 -
+16-19% 5

 20%-100% 15

-Not a PSH or RRH Project N/A -
+Not a PSH or RRH Project N/A

-6.1h PSH Only: At least 35% of adults increased unearned cash income.
+6.1h PSH Only: At least 40% of adults increased unearned cash income.

 (SP) Benchmark 35%.

-[CoC-APR 19a1, 19a2]

-Deviewer Neter

-Reviewer Notes:
+[ CoC-APR 19a1, 19a2 ] Reviewer Notes:

 <10% 0

-10 - 34 % 10 -
+10-39% 10

-35% and Above 15
+40% and Above 15

-6.1i PSH or RRH : Less than 20% of people who exited to PH returned to
+6.1i PSH or RRH : 16% or less people who exited to PH returned to

 (SP) homelessness within 2 years.]

-Benchmark less than 20%.
+(0.7 Benchmark less than 16%.

 [0701 SPM Report]

 Reviewer Notes:

-neviewei notes.

-0-19% 10
+0-16% 10

-20%-100% 0
+17%-100% 0

-Not a PSH or RRH Project N/A
+Not a PSH or RRH Project /Comparable Database Participation N/A Possible Score Droject Score

-Comparable Database Participation Possible Score Project Score
+Project Score

-6.2a All of the applicant's projects that are listed in the 2023 HIC

-(OC) participate in HMIS or a comparable database if a VSP.
+6.2a (OC) All of the applicant's projects that are listed in the 2024 HIC participate in HMIS or a comparable database if a VSP.

+(00)

 [HIC]

 Reviewer Notes:

 No 0

 Yes 5

 6.2b The applicant was responsive to the Data Center in Annual

 (OC) Corrections for LSA and/or SPM reports.

 [The CoC Regional Lead copied on communication to escalate

 responsiveness.
 Data Center records.]

 Reviewer Notes:

 No 0

-Yes 5
+Yes 5 -

-6.2c (OC) Any of the project's HMIS users were inactivated due to lack of login compliance (every 60 days) during CY2023.
+6.2c (OC) Any of the project's HMIS users were inactivated due to lack of login compliance (every 60 days) during CY2024.

 (00)

 [Data Center records] Reviewer Notes:

+Reviewer Notes:

-Yes 0
+Yes 0 -

-No 3
+HUD No No 3

-Nonitoring

-6.3a The applicant is free of HUD monitoring findings for any agency Standard
+6.3a The applicant is free of HUD monitoring findings for any agency Standa ırd

 projects.
-If not, findings must be resolved or explained to the satisfaction of the Project Review Committee for the application to Met
+If not, findings must be resolved or explained to the 🗌 Met

+satisfaction of the Project Review Committee for the application to

 meet standards.
 Unmet

-[New Project Thresholds and Standards Form]
+[New Project Supplemental Information Form]

 Reviewer Notes:

 6.3b Previous Project Spending Rates: These questions are for applicants Standard

-0.55 with CoC-funded projects that have been operating for at least one Standard
+with CoC-funded projects that have been operating for at least one -

 year at the time of the NOFO release.
-(Percentage rounded to the Met - Spent at least 90% of funds
+(Percentage rounded to the 🗌 Met - Spent at lea st 90% of funds

 nearest whole number).
 [Scored from APR.
-If APR is not available,

-agencies will submit an eLOCCS screenshot of final draw for last 🗌 Unmet
+If APR is not available, agencies will submit an eLOCCS screenshot of final draw for last -

 completed year.
-If agencies are spending less than 90% of funding, they must submit a narrative explaining why the agency is
+If agencies are spending less than 90% of funding, Unmet

+they must submit a narrative explaining why the agency is Unmet, document ation not provided

 underspending their grant].
-Unmet, documentation not provided
+Reviewer Notes:

-Reviewer Notes: □ N/A
+Reviewer Notes: N/A

-Amount awarded Amount spent
+Amount awarded

-Percentage %
+Amount spent Percentage %

+Soci tion VII: Agency's Relationship to

+Section VII Score

+nmunity

+ole Points: 10 num Points Required or Review is Triggered: 5

+ipation in Regional Committee Activities

+llowing participation questions will be scored based on project

+partic 7.1 pation in all Regional Committees within the grant coverage area.
+The applicant participated in at least 75% of meetings in at least

+/.1 one Regional Committee or, for statewide projects attend at least Standa ırd

+75% of Steering Committee meetings from July 2023- June 2024.
+Met

+[Regional Lead verification, Steering Committee minutes] 🗌 Unmet

+Reviewer Notes: